albarron/academic-kickstart/content/teaching/computational-linguistics/_index.md

 ## Evaluation {#evaluation}

 The student will work on addressing a problem within her **own research** interests with the knowledge acquired during the course.
 Upon agreement of the topic, the student will work on solving the problem and will produce a written report.
-A poster session will be organized before at the end of the course (or before every _appello_ )in which the students will present their research work.

-**_The final evaluation will be computed as a combination of both report and poster presentation._**
+**_The final evaluation will be computed as a combination of both report and the oral exam around it._**

 ### Important points

-* If the conditions (covid) are not favourable, we wont have a poster session.
-In that case, your project should be submitted **1 week before the appello** to be considered valid.
+* Your project should be submitted **1 week before the appello** to be considered valid.
 * Do you want to target **30L**?
-Your final project **should be submitted to a conference for publication**.
-Talk to me well in advance if you aim this, as it would require my heavy involvement and a high quality will be necessary.
+Conference quality is a good way (but it is not the only one!.
+Talk to me well in advance if you aim this, as it would require my own heavy commitment to reach the necessary quality.

 ## Teaching tools